cookingfox/android-app-lifecycle/README.md

 As shown above, make sure you always call super when you override the `Activity` lifecycle methods.

-If you have a custom `Activity` implementation which cannot subclass the provided `LifecycleActivity` classes, then it is easy to integrate the library.
+If you have a custom `Activity` implementation which cannot subclass the provided `AppLifecycleActivity` classes, then it is easy to integrate the library.
 Just call the corresponding methods on the app lifecycle manager.
 The only exception is the `onStop()` method, which must also contain the `onFinish()` call:

 ```java
 @Override